 The first step is to complete the Adoption Application , including references for us to contact.
 When you have been pre-approved, we will provide the foster homes contact information in which you are asked to schedule a meeting within 24 hours.
 The foster can answer detailed questions about the adoptable you’re interested in.
 After meeting an adoptable, you are asked to let us know within 24 hours if you will be adopting them.
 We handle adoptions on a first come first served basis and will move onto the next adopter after this time.
 Our adoption process takes 2-3 days on average to complete.

-We work on a first come, first serve basis.
+We somewhat work on a first come, first served basis.
 The first applicant received for an adoptable will be processed and if the application is approved the adopter is given 24 hours to arrange a meeting.
 If they choose not to adopt we move on to the next application.
+If the applicant is found to not be the right home for an animal, such as if the adoptable requires a home without cats and the applicant has cats, or if the adoptable requires a fenced yard and the applicant does not have one, those applicants would be denied for that specific adoptable, and we would move to the next applicant.

 We require that an applicant be 18 or over to adopt.
 If you are over 18 and live with your parents we require confirmation that they are aware and supportive of an animal being added to their household.